Housing licensingApply for a housing licence

 If you own or have control of a private rented property in Hastings, you may need to apply for a licence.
 Please read the information below to find out what types of licensing are in operation in Hastings, and how this may affect you.

 Alternatively, if you're not sure which type of licence you need, you can go straight to the Housing licence online application form (action at top of the page).
 We'll ask you some questions about your property to find out which licence is required, before you continue to the main part of the application form.

 Houses in Multiple Occupation (HMO) licensing

 If you have control of a property containing multiple dwellings or lettings, you may need to apply for an HMO licence.
 From 4th May 2018, there are two types of HMO licensing schemes operating in Hastings, which are as follows:

-From 4th May 2018, the Council is introducing an Additional HMO licensing scheme, which applies to certain HMOs not covered by Mandatory Licensing.
+From 4th May 2018, the Council introduced an Additional HMO licensing scheme, which applies to certain HMOs not covered by Mandatory Licensing.
 It also covers certain buildings that have been converted entirely into self-contained flats.
 This scheme will only apply to properties in Castle, Gensing, Braybrooke and Central St Leonards wards.

 You can find out more about HMOs, and the new Additional Licensing scheme, including how to apply, on the HMO Licensing Scheme webpage.